Skip to content

 OC = 100 = 10km

-Therefore, the difference between the magnitude of the displacement of the boy and distance travelled by him which is OC, is 10-kilometers.
+Therefore, the difference between the magnitude of the displacement of the boy and the distance travelled by him which is OC is 10 kilometres.

 Calculate the total displacement covered by a train before coming to rest, if it’s initial velocity is 30m/s with a constant retardation of 0.1ms-2.